Rosacea is one of the painful inflammatory skin conditions that affects many Celtic, Scandinavian, Scottish, Welsh and Eastern European skin types.

 Botanical extracts when grown and processed with care, contain the life force and energetics of those plants.
 These premium extracts cost more to produce and are sought after by artisan skincare formulators.

-Other skin-friendly ingredients to look out for are pomegranate, sea buckthorn, MSM and hyaluronic acid as well as an affordable humectant called glycerine.
+Other microbiome-friendly ingredients to look out for are pomegranate, sea buckthorn, MSM and hyaluronic acid as well as an affordable humectant called glycerine.
 (You may recall your granny’s rosewater, witch hazel and glycerine toner?)

 Look for nourishing omegas and fatty acids, add soothing and calming botanicals and include hydrating extracts.